-Before we get to the good stuff, though, there’s one important thing to know:
+But before we get going, there’s one important thing to know:

-There’s currently no established category of tents specifically for cycle touring and bikepacking.
+There’s no established category of commercially-made tents specifically for cycle touring and bikepacking.

-And the lightweight tent market is a crowded one.
-Walk into REI or Decathlon or any other large, high-street outdoor gear retailer and you’ll find a huge range of tent options, from ultralight shelters through to heavyweight family tents, freestanding domes to tunnels and teepees, tents with ventilation and bug-mesh or with snow cowls and snow stakes, double-wall and single-wall tents, tents with or without awnings or footprints – and at prices from next to nothing up hundreds of pounds or dollars.
+And the tent market is a crowded one.
+Walk into REI or Decathlon or any other big outdoor gear retailer, and you’ll find a huge range of tent options, from ultralight shelters through to heavyweight family tents, freestanding domes to tunnels and teepees, tents with ventilation and bug-mesh or with snow cowls and snow stakes, double-wall and single-wall tents, tents with or without awnings or footprints – and at prices from next to nothing up hundreds of pounds or dollars.

-And why the focus on people with cars and backpacks rather than bicycles?
+And why are people with backpacks and motor vehicles so well catered for, rather than those riding bicycles?
 Simple: the market is much, much bigger.
-It’s about profit margins.
-Bikepacking may be growing in popularity, but bicycle travellers still sit on the margins, and are lucky if they get more than a quick mention in the product description.
+It’s about profit.
+We bicycle travellers still sit on the margins, and we’re lucky if we get more than a quick mention in the product description.

 Here’s another important thing to remember: